mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-backup.en.md

 #### Variables for backup/restore script
 ##### Multithreading
-With the 2024-09a update it is possible to run the script with multithreading support.
-This can be used for backups as well as for restores.

 To start the backup/restore with multithreading you have to add `--threads <num>` or short one `-t <num>` flag.

 ```